X

 Savvy investors realize that today's opportunities could mean nice profits.
 Here's why.

-While today's mortgage rates are higher than recent record-setting lows, they are still below average.
-And the climate for investors is friendlier as the economy continues to expand.
-This means that while your interest rate might be a little higher today, your earnings are also likely to have increased.
+While it's true that today's mortgage rates are higher than recent record-setting lows, they are still below recent peaks, and people certainly invested in real estate when they were higher than today.
+It's also true that the climate for investors is friendlier as the economy continues to expand, compared to the difficult economic times that produce lower rates.
+This means that while your interest rate might be a little higher today, risks may be lower, and investment earnings are also likely to have increased.

 Real estate investing beats renting